timyiu478/smartcontract.engineer/Q_and_A/solidity.md

 - call: executes code in the target contract’s context.
 - delegate call: executes code from the target contract, but in the calling contract’s context.

+# Creation code vs Runtime code

+- Creation code: the bytecode executed only once during the deployment of a smart contract.
+Its primary role is to **initialize the contract's state** and to return the runtime code that will be stored on the blockchain.
+- Runtime code: The runtime code is the bytecode that is actually stored on the Ethereum blockchain and represents the **deployed smart contract**.
+This is the code that users and other contracts interact with after deployment.